Share this article

 Whether you’re welcoming sitters into your home for the first or the tenth time, it’s always important to create a welcoming and comfortable environment for them, just as you would want to enjoy.
 After all whilst you are away, it’s going to be their home too.

-Here are a few tips to ensure you’re prepared and to help your sit run as smoothly as possible, making it a pleasurable experience for everyone involved.
+Here are a few tips on how to prepare for a house sitter and to help your sit run as smoothly as possible, making it a pleasurable experience for everyone involved.

 For many sitters, it may be the first time they are visiting your locale or even your country.
 Bear this in mind when giving directions to your home.
 Not everyone has a SatNav or internet access, so always provide clear instructions or even share a map with them via email so that they can print it off prior to their arrival.
 Exchange personal email and telephone contact details and be absolutely clear about what time you would like them to arrive, but be considerate of the fact that there might be traffic or delays.